ELynx/screeps-world/README.md

 --> if level is less than current recycle;
 --> otherwise renew;
 --> spawn started to spawn creep can wait by return true.
---> TODO give energy to spawn while nearby.
+--> give energy to spawn while nearby.

 Temporary creeps, e.g. role Heal, spawned if there are broken creeps:
 -> spawn on demand;